 In connection with the Loan Agreement, we issued to GE Capital a warrant to purchase 46,584 shares of the Company's common stock at an exercise price of \$1.61 per share.
+The warrant, which expires in March 2022, was not affected by the termination.
 The warrant was exercisable immediately and subject to customary and standard anti-dilution adjustments.
 The warrant is classified in equity and, as a result, the fair value of the warrant was charged to additional paid-in-capital resulting in a debt discount at the date of issuance.
-The debt discount is being amortized over the term of the loan agreement using the effective interest method.
-Financing costs incurred in connection with this agreement are also being amortized over the term of the agreement using the effective interest method.
+The debt discount was amortized over the term of the Loan Agreement using the effective interest method.